Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 They are organized like below in your cards.

-+ Add attribute button in the sidebar.
++ Add field button in the sidebar.

-This attributes will then be available for all cards in your current project.
+These fields will then be available for all cards in your current project.

-Change the position of an attribute
+Change the position of a field

-Drag your attribute by
+Drag your field by

 clicking-and-holding the small